7eventy7/unraid-templates/README.md

 # 7eventy7/unraid-templates

 This repository contains XML template(s) for the self hosted apps that I develop.
-All my apps are and will forever be completely open source and MIT liscensed.
+All my apps are and will forever be completely free, open source and MIT liscensed.

 ## List of Templates
 - **[Trackly](https://github.com/7eventy7/trackly)**